FactoryTalk-Optix/QueriesExamples/README.md

 # Queries Examples

-This project demonstrates some basic SQL queries to manipulate data in a Database
+This project demonstrates some basic SQL queries to manipulate data in a Database (both Native and ODBC)